johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

             > Then it is a simple matter of running down the short.

         6. When motors are not moving:
+            > If motor is powered by a VFD:
+            > Check that the VFD is powered.
+            > Check that the VFD is providing the correct voltage to the motor when pressing the start button on the machine.
+            > Use the meter’s low pass filter (if available) when measuring the output of a VFD.

+            > If motor power comes from a contactor:
             > Check that there is power voltage between all three supply side terminals of the contactor.
             > Check if contactors are getting signal voltage across the contactor's coil when pressing the start button on the machine.
             > If not see item 4 “If not moving for lack of signal”.